byui-cse/cse341-ww-student-code/readme.md

-# CSE 341 Lesson 1 Class Activity Steps
+# CSE341 Lesson 1 Class Activity Start

+## Steps to complete activity

 - Create a new folder on your computer and open it in VS Code
 - Open the terminal and run: npm init